A-J-F-Mackintosh/Binfer/README.md

 BGS-with-demography (3-epoch)
 ```

-If `Binfer.v1.py` is called with `-f` then the following models are fit sequentially:
+If `Binfer.v1.py` is called with `-f` then the following models are fit:

 ```
 1-epoch neutral